weacast/weacast-loader/README.md

 These data are then served using the [Weacast services API](https://github.com/weacast/weacast-core) and visualized using the [Weacast client](https://github.com/weacast/weacast-client).

+To debug a loader you can run this command from a local krawler/MongoDB install `node --inspect . --cron "0 15,45 * * * *" --run --sync "mongodb://127.0.0.1:27017/weacast" D:\Development\weacast\weacast-loader\jobfile-arpege-europe.js`

 ## Documentation

 The [Weacast docs](https://weacast.gitbooks.io/weacast-docs/) are loaded with awesome stuff and tell you everything you need to know about using and configuring Weacast.